 3. Maintain Balance between Humans and Technology

 It can be easy for CIOs to be caught with tunnel vision when it comes to Information Technology.
 However, it’s important to consider technology’s role within the context of the broader corporation.
 Don’t lose sight of the human element.
 In life insurance, technology is merely part of creating a better client experience, augmenting and supporting the human adviser.
 Our focus in technology today revolves around facilitating dialogue and interaction, both digitally and through human relationships.
 Despite making tremendous strides throughout the past decade, computer algorithms are still challenged to answer life’s tough questions, especially when it comes to the emotional aspects of financial decisions.
 Make sure the value of your technology doesn’t get in the way of your associates’ ability to contribute.
 We will never force a policy owner to a website to answer a complex question or address an uncertainty.
 Instead, we provide service with empathetic and knowledgeable associates.
 Many firms will benefit from a balance of digital and human capabilities.

 4. Align Investment in Technology with Strategic Company Goals

-Companies have limited resources to allocate to technology, and deciding where to distribute these resources can be a major point of contention.
+Companies only have so much to allocate to technology, and deciding where to distribute those resources can be a major point of contention.
 At our organization, we have adopted the mantra of aligning the investments in technology with the strategic goals of the company to help guide these decisions.
 This process starts by identifying business objectives and the capabilities needed to achieve those objectives.
 For us, a smooth user experience and the ability to put data to work through strong data management and service oriented architectures are high priorities.
 A strong data platform allows us to move with great flexibility and nimbleness.

 Final word of advice